adamcath/fs-service/README.md

 - `start`: Starts the service like production.

 Commands for the CI environment:
-- `precommit.sh`: Lint and unit tests.
-CI should not allow commits that fail this.
+- `premerge.sh`: Lint and unit tests.
+CI should not allow merges that fail this.
-- `postcommit.sh`: Pre-commit tests plus integration tests.
-CI should run this shortly after each commit, and ideally back out commits that break it.
+- `postmerge.sh`: Pre-merge tests plus integration tests.
+CI should run this shortly after each merge, and ideally back out merges that break it.

 The CI should generally run these against the dockerized app for reproducibility:
-`docker run acath/fs-service ./precommit.sh`.
+`docker run acath/fs-service ./premerge.sh`.
 This will exit non-zero if the tests fail, and emit useful logs to stdout.

 Developers may want to do exactly what the CI does, or run the CI scripts outside